 What Are “Black Stains”?

-These stains are actually just a form of tartar, also called dental calculus.
+These black lines on teeth are actually just a form of tartar, also called dental calculus.
 Tartar forms when oral plaque absorbs minerals from the saliva and essentially becomes fossilized.
 This buildup won’t be removed by brushing or other home hygiene procedures.
 It has to be removed as part of a professional cleaning.

 The Stains Don’t Actually Protect Your Teeth